 NSW Innovation and Productivity Scorecards

-The NSW Innovation and Productivity Scorecards provide a snapshot of NSW’s innovation and productivity performance in comparison to other states and selected international economies.
+The NSW Innovation and Productivity Scorecards provide policy makers and innovation ecosystem members a snapshot of NSW’s innovation and productivity performance in comparison to other states and selected international economies.

 The unique scorecards provide internationally comparable data at the NSW level.
 Research has shown that innovation boosts productivity, and productivity leads to economic growth.
 Understanding the connections between these factors and measuring how well NSW is performing are crucial in evaluating ways of improving both innovation and productivity.

 Comparing performance across economies and metrics